How to create arrows in HTML and CSS: a complete guide with examples

-Building HTML arrows is one of those tricks that seem simple, but hide much more depth than they appear.
-Experimenting with CSS over time, I have found that most of the arrows we see on the web are not images, but the result of playing with borders, pseudo-elements, and a bit of positioning.
+Building arrows in HTML is one of those tricks that seem simple, but hide much more depth than they appear.
+Over time, experimenting with CSS, I have verified that the vast majority of arrows we see on the web are not images: they are the result of playing with borders, pseudo-elements, and a bit of positioning.

-In this guide, I will show you all the real ways to create arrows in HTML, from the simplest ones with entities, to advanced arrows with CSS and SVG, explaining when to use each one.
+In this guide, I will show you all the real ways to create arrows in HTML: from the simplest ones with HTML entities and ASCII code, to advanced arrows with pure CSS and SVG, explaining when to use each one.

 What building arrows in HTML means

-When we talk about building arrows in HTML, we're not just referring to displaying a symbol → on the screen.
+When we talk about building arrows in HTML, we do not only mean displaying the → symbol on the screen.
 In practice, arrows are used to:

-The most common mistake is to think that all arrows must be icons or images, when in reality HTML and CSS offer lighter, more flexible, and easier-to-maintain solutions.
+The most common mistake is thinking that all arrows must be icons or images, when in reality HTML and CSS offer lighter, more flexible, and easier-to-maintain solutions.

-What do we mean when we talk about arrows in containers?; well, an image is worth a thousand words:
+What exactly do we mean when we talk about arrows on containers?
+Well, a picture is worth a thousand words:

 Ways to create arrows in HTML (overview)